Fiona-jane is an actress, singer and cabaret artist. She is also a cabaret coach, director and interviewer.

 “..always entertaining, though at times, utterly bizarre!” ****Remote Goat

-In 2014 Fiona-Jane was invited to perform Wartime Womenat the very same venue where wounded soldiers were sent to recover from the front, Talbot House in Ypres.
-This visit marked the beginning of an association with Friends of Flanders and Fiona-Jane will soon return for her sixth visit to perform in that country.
+In 2014 Fiona-Jane was invited to perform Wartime Womenat the very same venue where wounded soldiers were sent to recover from the front, Talbot House in Ypres, Belgium.
+She has since performed several times in that country.

 She presides over the seasonal interview show Fiona Jane & West End Friendswhich sees her as a singing hostess introducing and chatting with a selection of performers and creatives each month from the world of musical theatre and cabaret (see tab for details).